apgeorg/Model-Predictive-Control/README.md

 | Lf  | Distance between the front of the vehicle and its center of gravity|
 | cte | Difference between our desired position and actual position. |
 | epsi| Difference between our desired orientation and actual orientation. |

+## MPC algorithm

+Step 1) Define the length of the trajectory, N, and duration of each timestep, dt.
+Step 2) Define vehicle dynamics and actuator limitations along with other constraints.
+Step 3) Define the cost function.